COVID-19 & Award USA: Information and Resources

 Like the Adventurous Journey, we know that some Participants have had to cancel plans to complete their Gold Residential Projects or are unsure whether their future plans will soon be cancelled.
 If you are in this situation, please be in touch with your Award Leader about the status of your Gold Residential Project.

 At the core of this Award section is building community with new people in an unfamiliar environment.
-Our present circumstances eliminate the opportunity to do this.
-However, we remain optimistic that this will soon not be the case.
-Participants can also start to plan in detail what they may be interested in doing for their Gold Residential Project from your home and reaching out to potential locations or interest areas.
+Our present circumstances eliminate the opportunity to do this in full but we are open to virtual options over a longer period of time that do not require spending the night in an unfamiliar location.
+Participants can start to research and plan what they may be interested in doing for their Gold Residential Project, reach out to potential locations or interest areas, and work with their Award Leaders to explore alternative options.
+Participants nearing their 25th birthday may request an extension to complete the Gold Residential Project at a later date.

 What if a Participant is moving/graduating from their Award Center after this Spring/Summer?